AksenovKirill/frontend-project-lvl1/README.md

 **Rules games**:
 - Time for games is not limited;
 - You need to get 3 correct answers to win;
-- If you answer incorrectly - you lose;
+- If you answer incorrectly - you lose.

 ## Get started